The cart is empty

-1. In a small bowl whisk together the soy sauce, honey, chipotle in adobo and balsamic vinegar.
+1. In a small bowl whisk together the soy sauce, honey, chipotle in adobo and ginger.
 Stir in the garlic then pour the dressing in a resalable plastic bag with the tempeh.
 Marinate in the refrigerator for at least 1 hour.
 The longer the better.
-Bake, grill, broil or saute.
+Bake, grill, or broil until well browned all over.

 Ann’s Tips and Tricks